-Our model assumes that each time someone receives a thermal stimulus, that person's pain sensitivity, and therefore the degree of pain she or he perceives in response to subsequent stimuli, is dynamically updated.
-Thus, the perceived pain induced by a thermal stimulus depends on the number and intensity of previous stimuli.
-To allow different temporal dynamics for site-specific and site-nonspecific repetition, each thermal stimulus updates both the sensitivity level of the specific skin site it is applied to and a general site-nonspecific sensitivity level.
+Qualitative description of the model.
+Our model assumes that each time someone receives a thermal stimulus, that person's pain sensitivity, and therefore the degree of pain s/he perceives in response to subsequent stimuli, is dynamically updated.
+Thus, the perceived pain induced by a thermal stimulus depends on the number and the intensity of previous stimuli.
+To allow different temporal dynamics for site-specific and site-nonspecific repetition, each thermal stimulus updates both the sensitivity level of the specific skin site it is applied to, and a general site-nonspecific sensitivity level.
 Both updating processes can cause either habituation (decreased sensitivity) or sensitization (increased sensitivity), depending on the direction of the updating process, and the overall effect of past stimuli on perceived pain is defined as the sum of both effects.
-Thus, the site-specific and site-nonspecific adaptation processes can (partially) cancel each other out if they are in opposite directions and are additive if they are in the same direction.
+Thus, the site-specific and site-nonspecific adaptation processes can (partially) cancel each other out if they are in opposite directions, and are additive if they are in the same direction.

-The direction and strength of each updating process are determined by the model parameter $\alpha$ ( $\alpha_s$ for the site-specific adaptation, and $\alpha_N$ for the site-nonspecific adaptation): negative values of $\alpha$ result in habituation and positive values of $\alpha$ result in sensitization, and both effects are stronger for larger absolute values of $\alpha$ .
-Because it has been reported that high-intensity heat stimuli produce stronger subsequent pain adaptation than low-intensity stimuli, our model assumes that the degree of sensitivity updating following a thermal stimulus also depends on the intensity of that stimulus.
+The direction and strength of each updating process are determined by the model parameter α (α_S for the site-specific adaptation, and α_N for the site-nonspecific adaptation): negative values of α for a participant result in habituation (sensitivity decreases following each stimulus) and positive values of α result in sensitization (sensitivity increases following each stimulus), and both effects are stronger for larger absolute values of α .
+Because it has been reported that high-intensity heat stimuli result in stronger subsequent pain adaptation than low-intensity stimuli (e.g., 28), our model assumes that the degree of sensitivity updating following a thermal stimulus also depends on that stimulus's intensity.
 To this end, the change in sensitivity following a heat stimulus is scaled by the intensity of that stimulus.

-Because pain habituation and sensitization are nonlinear processes, which have been shown to asymptote after a certain number of stimuli, our model allows both updating processes to asymptote after a certain number of stimulus repetitions.
-This is implemented in the model through an exponential decay process, which rate is controlled by model parameter $\delta$ ( $\delta_s$ for the site-specific process and $\delta_N$ for the site-nonspecific process, allowing different decay rates for the 2 updating processes).
+Because pain habituation and sensitization are nonlinear processes, which have been shown to asymptote after a certain number of stimuli (e.g., $^{25, 32}$), our model allows both updating processes to asymptote after a certain number of stimulus repetitions.
+This is implemented in the model through an exponential decay process, which rate is controlled by model parameter δ (δ S for the site-specific process, and δ N for the site-nonspecific process, allowing different decay rates for the two updating processes).

-To summarize, our model assumes that past thermal stimuli affect stimulus-evoked pain through 2 dynamic processes: 1) a sensitivity-updating process, which causes someone's sensitivity to thermal stimuli to increase or decrease with repeated stimulation (controlled by model parameter $\alpha$ ), and 2) a decay process, which allows this updating process to asymptote after a sufficient number of stimuli (controlled by model parameter $\delta$ ).
+To summarize, our model assumes that past thermal stimuli affect stimulus-evoked pain through two dynamic processes: (i) a sensitivity-updating process, which causes someone's sensitivity to thermal stimuli to increase or decrease with repeated stimulation (controlled by model parameter α), and (ii) a decay process, which allows this updating process to asymptote after a sufficient number of stimuli (controlled by model parameter δ).
 Two copies of these processes operate in parallel, on the sensitivity level of the currently stimulated skin site and on a general, site-nonspecific sensitivity level.